dooboolab-community/react-native-iap/README.md

 ##### New purchase flow
 ![image](https://user-images.githubusercontent.com/27461460/59160427-d1605600-8b10-11e9-9ca9-80fd2c08fd86.png)

-Most likely, you'll want to handle the 'store kit flow' (detailed [here](https://forums.developer.apple.com/thread/6431#14831)), which happens when a user succesfully pays after solving a problem with his or her account - for example, when the credit card information has expired.
+Most likely, you'll want to handle the 'store kit flow' (detailed [here](https://forums.developer.apple.com/thread/6431#14831)), which happens when a user successfully pays after solving a problem with his or her account - for example, when the credit card information has expired.
 In this scenario, the initial call to `RNIap.buyProduct` would fail and you'd need to add `addAdditionalSuccessPurchaseListenerIOS` to handle the successful purchase previously.
 We are planning to remove ~~additionalSuccessPurchaseListenerIOS~~ in future releases so avoid using it.
 Approach of new purchase flow will prevent such issue in [#307](https://github.com/dooboolab/react-native-iap/issues/307) which was privided in `2.4.0+`.

 ## Consumption and Restoring Purchases